tantaman/strut/README.md

 To make a production build of Strut run `yeoman build`.
 The resulting build will be location in `Strut/dist`.

-### Running ###

-Strut can run entirely from your local filesystem.
-Just point your browser to `file:///path/to/Strut/web/index.html` to view Strut.

 ### Contributing ###